 While each of these media types has its own strengths and weaknesses, earned media is considered to be the most credible, cost-effective, and long-lasting.
 It's probably why the PR agency industry grew an average of 30% over the last five years.

-In this blog post, Drive Research, a PR market research company, will dive into how we strategically earn media attention from top-tier news outlets through the use of custom public relations surveys.
+In this blog post, Drive Research, a PR market research company, will dive into how to get more press coverage from top-tier news outlets.

-Earned media refers to the unpaid mention of a brand by a third-party source such as media publications, television, bloggers, influencers, customers, etc.
+Press coverage or earned media refers to the mention of a brand by a third-party source such as media publications, online newspapers, television, bloggers, influencers, customers, etc.

-Typically, press coverage is earned when a brand releases newsworthy information in the form of a press release and a journalist finds the information interesting and valuable enough to include in a story (or even write an entire story based on the exclusive research).
+Typically, press coverage is earned when a brand releases newsworthy information in the form of a press release and a journalist finds the information interesting and valuable enough to include in a story (or even writes an entire story based on exclusive research).

 Examples of earned media include: